• Skip to main content

 Capture patterns.

 Like symmetry, repeating patterns can give your image a sense of balance and harmony.
-But unlike symmetry, you don’t have to compose the subject perfectly to get a striking image.
+However, unlike symmetry, you don’t have to compose the subject perfectly to get a striking image.
 In fact, an interruption in the pattern can add interest to the image.
 For example, a set of windows where one is different from the rest can draw attention and give viewers something interesting to look at.

 Shirren Lim – .what you seek is seeking you.